-The Kindergarten through eighth grade curriculum is aligned to the Illinois Common Core Learning Standards in English/Language Arts and Mathematics, the Next Generation Science Standards, and the Illinois Social Sciences Standards.
-These standards place a greater emphasis on preparing students to meet the high expectations of a challenging and demanding career and/or college experience.
-Although we have high expectations for all of our students, we recognize that each child have their own talents and abilities.
-They are unique individuals with different learning styles, skill levels and experiences.
+The Kindergarten through eighth grade curriculum is aligned to the Illinois Common Core Learning Standards in English/Language Arts and Mathematics.
+The Core Standards place a greater emphasis on preparing students to meet the high expectations of a challenging and demanding career and/or college experience.
+Although we have high expectations for all of our students, our students are not all the same.
+They are unique individuals with different learning styles, skill levels , and experiences.
 Differentiation is a teaching strategy that makes an adjustment to what skills and concepts are taught, what materials might be used, or how learning will be assessed based on the individual needs of the students.
 This approach allows the classroom teacher to provide a rigorous educational experience for all students at their instructional level.

-Cellular Phones/ Devices
+Cellular Phones/Smart Devices